 The entire family is affected when just one member has communication difficulties, anger issues, or any emotional, behavioral, or developmental problem.
 These issues lead to pervasive challenges that leave families in turmoil.
 The caring team at Associates in Behavioral Science offers family counseling that solves problems, rebuilds connections, and nurtures a healthy family life.
-If you need help working through the issues that create conflict in your family, call the office in Berwyn, Illinois, or book an appointment online today.
+If you need help working through the issues that create conflict in your family, call the offices in Berwyn or West Dundee, Illinois, or book an appointment online today.

 Family counseling deals with the many issues that negatively influence the mental health and overall functioning of a family.
 Therapy addresses specific problems and general concerns like the lack of connection between family members.

 The team at Associates in Behavioral Health has a broad definition of family.
 As a result, family counseling includes anyone who has an ongoing and supportive role.
 You don't need to limit family counseling to blood relatives or relatives sharing the same household.

 Family counseling aims to improve communication, foster understanding, and build a healthy, supportive family unit.
 To this end, therapy focuses on helping each person understand how they negatively or positively contribute to the problem at hand.
 Then the family learns to work together to solve the struggles faced by one or more individuals.

 You may already know that a family member has a mental health disorder, or your therapist at Associates in Behavioral Science may diagnose a problem during family therapy.